 • Cramps and increased back pain – Back pain starts around the second trimester and lasts through the pregnancy.
 But as your labor could be near, the cramps and back pain would peak, and you might constantly feel uncomfortable, no matter how comfortably you sit or lie down.

 • Loosening of joints – To prepare the body for childbirth, your body releases a hormone called relaxin a few days before labor.
 This hormone is responsible for loosening your joints and ligaments to prepare for delivery.

-• Diarrhoea – The relaxin also loosens up the rectum muscles, thus leading to pre-labor diarrhea.
+• Diarrhea – The relaxin also loosens up the rectum muscles, thus leading to pre-labor diarrhea.

 • Weight loss – Your body will start losing excess water towards the end of your third trimester due to diarrhea and frequent urination.
 This would result in losing up to a KG or two due to bodily water loss.

-Fatigue and the nesting instinct – A day or two before the labor would begin, your fatigue level would be at its peak.
+Fatigue and the nesting instinct – A day or two before the labor would begin, your fatigue level would peak.
 You will also naturally feel the instinct to clean and prepare the house and keep everything perfect for your baby's arrival.
 This is called 'Nesting.'

-How Can I Tell True Labor Signs and False Alarm Apart?
+How Can I Tell True Signs of Labor and False Alarms Apart?

-Sometimes what you might assume to be early labor signs or signs of labor at 37 weeks or earlier can be just Braxton hicks contractions.
+Sometimes what you might assume to be early signs of labor or silent labor signs at 37 weeks or earlier can be just Braxton hicks contractions.
 They feel just like labor but are a false alarm.
-On the other hand, some women experience frequent Braxton hicks contractions in the final weeks before actual labor starts.
+On the other hand, some women experience frequent Braxton hicks contractions in the final weeks before actual signs of labor are approaching.
 Here is how you can tell the two apart.